Thank you for your interest in putting my work to use.

 In this era of screenshots, retweets, and share buttons, using and distributing someone’s work is as convenient as a single tap on your smartphone.
 But not everything others create is permissible to be shared in every avenue that modern tech gives us.

 The following Q&A is offered to help you share my work from this website in ways that honor my copyright.
 (You might also read this blogpost by Tim Fall about how to appropriately share others’ writing online.)

 “Your blogposts are awesome!
-I want to share them on social media.
-Is that okay?”
+Can I share them on social media?”

 First: thanks!
 Second: yes!
 This website has social media share buttons so you can share my work while simultaneously giving your friends & followers a link to the original writing.

-“You’ve written something that I’d like to use in worship.
-Can I read it aloud — for example, as part of a pastoral prayer or in a sermon?”
+“For worship, can I read aloud something you’ve written — for example, as part of a pastoral prayer or in a sermon?”

 Yes, you’re welcome to read it aloud in the context of worship.
 You should also cite aloud in worship the title, source and author (that is, the blogpost title + rachelhackenberg.com + my name).
 If you quote my work in a sermon and if you post your sermon online, you should include a link back to my website in your online sermon text.